Old Paint

 Old Paint is the seventh studio album by Australian country singer Gina Jeffreys.
 It was released on the Independent label Ocean Road Music and distributed by Sony Music Australia in September 2010.

-The album is a tribute to her early influences, aspirations and much loved childhood memories.
+The album is a tribute to her early influences, aspirations and childhood memories.
 The album was recorded in one week.
-Her husband, Rod McCormack, produced and plays each and every instrument heard on the album.
+Her husband, Rod McCormack, produced and plays every instrument heard on the album.